 10 .
 Why You’ll Never Need 300 Members – we’re coaches, not recruiters.

 11. How To Say “No” To Discounts

-12. Salaries Breed Laziness and Complacency–another thought-provoking piece by mentor Brian Alexander
+12. Salaries Breed Laziness and Complacency–a thought-provoking piece on the “intrapreneurial mindset.”

 You might love some of these (you might hate others) but the writing is always of a high quality, and each one was written to provoke deep consideration.

 When you join our list, you’ll get a love letter from me almost every day.
 These letters are usually answers to problems I hear from other gym owners, either online or during our free consultation call.
 The best part is that the questions keep getting BETTER, and that means the answers keep changing.
 Thanks for your messages after each email, and thanks for growing with us!

 In 2010, I wrote “Cowboys vs. Shepherds” on my first blog, DontBuyAds.com.
 It was later included in Two-Brain Business (now available on audiobook.)
 But new research has prompted me to revisit the issue from a different perspective.